 - Current knowledge and understanding of policing through industry engagement or scholarly activity

-- Undertake annual field placement as part of ongoing development
+- Willingness to undertake annual field placement as part of ongoing development

 - Commitment to building strong professional relationships internally and externally

 Charles Sturt University is a young and growing university committed to developing far-sighted people who help their communities grow and flourish.
 We make a significant contribution to the prosperity and vibrancy of our rural and regional communities, with a reach and impact across Australia and internationally.
 We work together with industry, communities and students to create new thinking, inspire each other and make a positive and progressive contribution to the world.

 The Faculty of Business, Justice and Behavioural Sciences covers a diverse range of disciplines and is comprised of 6 Schools, 2 Centres and CSU Engineering - the School of Management and Marketing, School of Accounting and Finance, School of Computing and Mathematics, School of Policing Studies, Australian Graduate School of Policing and Security, School of Psychology, Centre for Law and Justice, Centre for Customs and Excise Studies and CSU Engineering.